aliasfour2020/practitionerGuidetoDeepWork/technologyRules.md

 ### Operating Procedures

 Personal email

-   * Blocked with freedom until 8:00pm
+   * Blocked with freedom until 8:00pm.

 Business email

-   * Check at the beginning and end of each day
+   * Check at the beginning and end of each day.

 Work email

-   *
+   * Office hours only, close during deep work sessions.

 ### Scheduled Usage